Eiji Ezaki was born on November 29, 1968 in Kumamoto-shi, Kumamoto Prefecture, Japan.

-November 27, 1992 at the Yokohama Bunka Gym, Ezaki would make his Yokohama Bunka Gym debut against Koji Nakagawa in the opening match and much like the beginning of every other FMW show it would result in Ezaki getting the win over Nakagawa with a Moonsault.
+November 27, 1992 at the Yokohama Bunka Gym, Ezaki would make his Yokohama Bunka Gym debut against Koji Nakagawa in the opening match and much like the beginning of every other FMW show it would result in Ezaki getting the win over Nakagawa with a moonsault.
 The same result would take place for Ezaki with the same finishing move on December 7, 1992 at the Osaka Prefectural Gym for the finals of the FMW Tag Team Tournament.

-January 5, 1993 at Korakuen Hall, Ezaki would continue to be a preliminary punching bag as Onita's personal body guard Katsuji Ueda would end up KO'ing him in the third round of their match with a punch.
-Ezaki would then lose to Dr. Luther the next day on January 6, 1993 at Korakuen Hall with Luther afterwards telling everyone backstage that he felt Ezaki had the talent to be a star in wrestling and should be protected better.
+January 5, 1993 at Korakuen Hall, Ezaki would continue to be a preliminary punching bag as Katsuji Ueda would end up KO'ing him in the third round again punch.
+The next day would be more successful for Ezaki though.

 March 17, 1993 at the Sapporo Nakajima Sports Center, the top three young wrestlers of Ezaki, Mr. Gannosuke, and Koji Nakagawa would team up against the foreign team of Sabu, Tiger Jeet Singh, Jr. who would go on to become Tiger Ali Singh in the WWF, and Judge Dread would defeat the green boys as Sabu would finish off Nakagawa for the win.

 May 5, 1993 at Kawasaki Stadium, Ezaki would open Kawasaki Stadium once again, this time it would be against Nakagawa who Ezaki had worked with almost hundred times by this point.
-Ezaki would look to impress the largest audience ever seeing an FMW show at the time by using his highflying moves and finishing off Nakagawa with a Moonsault as it was becoming more apparent that Ezaki had was one of if not the best worker in FMW already.
+Ezaki would look to impress the largest audience ever seeing an FMW show at the time by using his highflying moves and finishing off Nakagawa with a moonsault as it was becoming more apparent that Ezaki had was one of if not the best worker in FMW already.

-July 24, 1993 at Kitakyushi Stadium, Ezaki would work a preliminary match teaming with Katsuji Ueda and Mr. Gannosuke against the team of Shirkroad, Chiaki Matsuyama and Abe with Gannosuke picking up the victory over Matsuyama.
+July 24, 1993 at Kitakyushi Stadium, Ezaki would team with Katsuji Ueda and Mr. Gannosuke against the team of Shirkroad, Chiaki Matsuyama and Abe with Gannosuke picking up the victory over Matsuyama.
 Ezaki would end up making his first impact on the main event of the show after Atsushi Onita would defeat Mr. Pogo in a Exploding Barbed wire Double Hell Death Match.
 Pogo would end up attacking Onita after the match with Mr. Chin an old IWE wrestler in his 60's and turned comedy opening card match wrestler would end up trying to make the save for Onita but Pogo would end up throwing Chin into the Exploding Barbed wire.
 Onita would end up covering Chin's body and Pogo would then blow a fireball at Onita's back.
 Ezaki would then rush the ring to cover Onita's burnt body and protect them both until more help could come.
 Ezaki and Masato Tanaka would both grab Chin's unconscious body and carry him to the back for safety.